jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 To cast the spell the Adventurer must successfully roll against his Invoke skill.
 Note the result of the roll.

-Critical Success: The miracle is cast successfully but was invoked in such a pleasing way that the deity will permit it to be used again.
+**Critical Success**: The miracle is cast successfully but was invoked in such a pleasing way that the deity will permit it to be used again.
 It is not placed beyond use.

-Success: The miracle is cast successfully.
+**Success**: The miracle is cast successfully.
 The god considers the compact complete and that specific miracle is beyond use.

-Failure: The worshipper makes a mistake invoking the miracle and the deity fails to hear their request.
+**Failure**: The worshipper makes a mistake invoking the miracle and the deity fails to hear their request.
 However the Adventurer can attempt to invoke it again later.

-Fumble: The worshipper fouls up the invocation so badly, that not only does the miracle fail but the deity considers their bargain sundered, and will no longer grant that specific miracle until efforts are made to pacify the god.
+**Fumble**: The worshipper fouls up the invocation so badly, that not only does the miracle fail but the deity considers their bargain sundered, and will no longer grant that specific miracle until efforts are made to pacify the god.